FC Borysfen Boryspil: Foundation and joining Nyva Myronivka

-The original coach Volodymyr Kolomiets was left managing the club.
+The original coach, Volodymyr Kolomiets, was kept to manage the club.
 Some new players were brought to the squad like Igoris Pankratjevas from FC Dynamo Kyiv and Oleksandr Ivanov from FC Metalist Kharkiv.
 With the help of Anatoliy Kroshchenko (at that time coached FC Dynamo-3 Kyiv), Nyva-Borysfen's squad was increased with Dynamo Kyiv's young footballers.
-The same year (1993) Nyva-Borysfen won the Kyiv Oblast Cup, in order to participate in the Ukrainian Cup competitions.
-The new Nyva-Borysfen started out with a home loss to FC Naftokhimik Kremenchuk, while its next game it surprisingly won away in Kerch against the local FC Voikovets.
-The first recorded game of the merged club took place on 3 April 1993 (the date when the second half of the season restarted).
+The same year (1993) Nyva-Borysfen won the Kyiv Oblast Cup, to participate in the Ukrainian Cup competitions.
+The new Nyva-Borysfen started with a home loss to FC Naftokhimik Kremenchuk, while its next game it surprisingly won away in Kerch against the local FC Voikovets.
+The first recorded game of the merged club took place on 3 April 1993.
+Nonetheless, the team failed to meet their goals placing just outside the promotion zone in the tournament table.

-Fielded squad: Ruslan Novikov, Serhiy Kalian, Serhiy Yaroshenko, Vyacheslav Nivinskyi, Oleksandr Otlyotov, Andriy Mikhno, Yuriy Hetman (Kostiantyn Chupys, 40; Oleh Balyuk, 80), Ihor Symonenko, Serhiy Hura (Mykhailo Bezruchko, 55) Yuriy Zhabynskyi, Oleg Solovyov.
-Coach - Volodymyr Kolomiets.

-At the same time in Boryspil started out reconstruction of Kolos Stadium.
-Already since 15 May 1993, Nyva-Borysfen played its home games at the CSK ZSU Stadium.
-Nonetheless, the team failed its goals placing just outside the promotion zone in a tournament table.
-The FFU Executive Committee decided to expand leagues and the "Myronivka Boryspilians" obtained the opportunity to jump on a last train car of the amateur "train" that was moving towards the official professional competitions, while heading back there was a more sad "train" that carried to the Transition League relegated from the last place FC CSK ZSU Kyiv.
-During the inter-seasonal break there were almost no changes made to the club's squad and coaching staff, except for a few players who went on to play for Borysfen Boryspil.